 - In a small bowl, combine cornstarch and orange juice until smooth.
-Stir in the teriyaki sauce, mustard, ginger, garlic and orange peel; set aside.
+Stir in the teriyaki sauce, mustard, ginger, garlic and orange zest; set aside.

 - In a large skillet or wok, stir-fry pork in oil until no longer pink; remove and keep warm.
 Add vegetables to the pan; cook and stir for 2-3 minutes or until tender.Stir orange juice mixture; add to pan.
-Bring to a boil; cook and stir for 1 minute or until thickened.
+Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Stir in pork.
 Serve with rice.
-Yield: Yield: 4 servings.

 Nutrition Facts1-1/2 cups: 270 calories, 7g fat (2g saturated fat), 63mg cholesterol, 995mg sodium, 22g carbohydrate (6g sugars, 4g fiber), 27g protein.

 Made for the first time, great taste!
 We had all the ingredients needed and prepared according to directions.
 Worked perfect!
 Family of five with no leftovers.
 Teenagers added a few shots of spicy bottled Asian sauce to kick up some heat.

 An excellent way to use up our leftover apple dijon slow cooked tenderloin!
 Because the pork was already in dijon I omitted that from the recipe.
 Used @ 1/2 t. ground ginger and the Asian Medley of veggies from Birds Eye Brand.
 Added some extra fresh broccoli. yum!